 Just as smiling can boost your mood, it can stir up creativity.

 Studies show that happier people come up with more ways to solve problems.

-Physiologically, smiling can lead to feeling happy, which releases dopamine, a neurotransmitter that helps with learning, processing information and making decisions.
+Physiologically, smiling releases dopamine, a neurotransmitter that helps with learning, processing information, and making decisions.

-You don’t have to feel like smiling to smile.
+You don’t have to feel like smiling to do it.